- Clicking the Table of Contents in the side menu will take you to a page that lists all the titles and subjects of each chapter.

 Whatever the reasons, I have learned that the concept of circumcision has held a far greater stranglehold on the American public than I had ever realized.
 Medical arrogance, refusal to listen to lay people (no matter how thorough or valid our research may be), and media distortion of scare stories have left the general public confused over the matter.
 Some people, desperate to find any kind of rationalization for circumcision as the old medical myths have been debunked, have grabbed at whatever possibility of new “reasons” crop up to put in their place.
 But the biggest heartbreak is that I have had a few people who were otherwise close to me who have been given (and in some instances requested) my information, and then, upon giving birth to boys have chosen to circumcise anyway.
 I have, of course grieved for the babies involved and for the parents’ seeming lack of compassion for their children.
 But these instances have also felt like a personal slap in the face to all of my intensive research and energies.

 Meanwhile, I have found myself filled with an overwhelming desire to pursue other avenues and interests.
 I have become a professional craftsperson.
 (Confession: I would rather crochet or sew than continue to struggle over foreskins and infants rights.)
 There is true joy and healing in following the creative, non-verbal aspect of ones talents.
 I have also studied the Russian language, endured some body-altering surgery of my own (Eventually I will write about this experience.), created elegant hand-decorated cakes, including one for my oldest son Eric and his lovely Russian bride Katya and one for my oldest daughter, Lisa and her husband Jonathan.
 I am proud to say that I am now a grandmother of three lovely young granddaughters.
 Sonya Marie, born in 2004 and Marina Bella, born in 2012 are the daughters of Eric and Katya.
-Julia Paige, also born in 2012 is the daughter of Lisa and Jon.
+Julia Paige, also born in 2012 is the daughter of Lisa and Jon and my beautiful, whole and complete grandson, Logan Alexander, born in 2015, is their son.
 I still hope that eventually more grandchildren will be added to this list.
 Who knows what the future holds?
 All 6 of my children have left the nest now.
 I became pregnant with my first child in the summer of 1971.
 My youngest quit nursing (at almost age 4) in the fall of 1993.
 I figured out that during this 22 year glorious span of life (with the exception of the brief periods following my miscarriages) I was either pregnant or nursing.
 Now my bustling, ever busy household is usually quiet, except when my beautiful grandchildren fill this gap.
 Who could have imagined those years filled with the joys and frustrations of parenthood would all go by so quickly!

 Today my course has changed.
 I’ve long abandoned any delusion of grandeur that I may once have carried – that I alone could have ended the atrocity of non-consensual circumcision.
 Instead I am continually amazed at the tremendous surge of energy that has grown with ongoing intactivism, especially the spirit arising out of the younger generation – people who were not even born yet when my heartbreak, research and determination began back in 1977.
 Fortunately for the burned out writer ones work is another form of offspring.
 It goes on doing its intended work even when the author’s mind has gone elsewhere.
 It will continue to do so even after I have left this earth.
 I feel honored to know that much of my efforts, forever intertwined with the efforts of so many others, has become the foundation of this incredible energy.
 I feel over-awed that I was able to help light this fire!
 And I look forward to seeing the day when my work – and the writings and creative works of so many other intactivists – will only serve as historical records of a bygone, 20th century absurdity in the museum of horrors alongside the Gomco clamp, Circumstraint and other torture devices.